There She Goes (The La's song)

 "There She Goes" is a song by English rock band the La's, written by the band's frontman, Lee Mavers.
-The song reached number 13 on the UK Singles Chart when it was re-issued in 1990.
+First released in 1988, the song, the second single from the band's self-titled album, reached number 13 on the UK Singles Chart when it was re-issued in 1990.

-In May 2007, NME magazine placed the song at number 45 in its list of the 50 Greatest Indie Anthems Ever.
-Predating Britpop by four years, the band's self-titled album was named one of the 40 greatest one-album wonders by Rolling Stone, with the magazine stating, "Whether about heroin or just unrequited love, the La's single 'There She Goes' off their self-titled debut has endured as a founding piece of Britpop's foundation."
+The song predated Britpop by four years.
+Rolling Stone magazine stated, "Whether about heroin or just unrequited love, the La's single 'There She Goes' off their self-titled debut has endured as a founding piece of Britpop's foundation."
 It was listed at number 22 on NME's "500 Greatest Songs of All Time".
+In 2007, NME had placed the song at number 45 in its list of the 50 Greatest Indie Anthems Ever.

 Lyrics and meaning

 The song contains no verses, only a single chorus repeated four times and a bridge.

 "There She Goes" has gained a reputation for being about the use of heroin, possibly as a result of the lines: "There she goes again... racing through my brain... pulsing through my vein... no one else can heal my pain".
 Several newspapers ran articles about the La's and their apparent ode to heroin.
 When asked about the rumour in 1995, the group's bassist John Power replied: "I don't know.
 Truth is, I don't wanna know."
-However, in the book In Search of The La's: A Secret Liverpool (2003) by MW Macefield, ex-La's guitarist Paul Hemmings denied the rumour and added: "Jeremy Fisher, you don't know what you are talking about."
+However, in the book In Search of The La's: A Secret Liverpool (2003) by MW Macefield, ex-La's guitarist Paul Hemmings denied the rumour.
 In an interview with Les Inrockuptibles, Mavers admits to trying heroin in 1990.
 The song therefore predated his experience as it was originally released in 1988.
 Mavers himself has also emphatically denied that the song is about heroin.

 The band's guitarist John Byrne said of the song, "I thought it would be big, a lot bigger than it was, but then forgotten like a lot of pop songs.
 In retrospect, the opposite happened."